-A: Altitude control in Martin Fischer’s foil concept is supposed to come from the change in foil curvature just below the hull exit point.
+A: Altitude control in the current (initial) foil concept is supposed to come from the change in foil curvature just below the hull exit point.
 As the boat rises, the radius of the part of the foil immediately under the water surface changes progressively so that the immersed portion of the foil gets more vertical.
 This gradual reduction in dihedral of the wet part of the foil reduces the vertical lift component and encourages ride height to settle.

 The position of this change in foil curvature determines ride height.